-With the meat cooked through, flip the chickens over so that they're over the hotter side of the fire.
+With the meat cooked through, flip the chicken over so that it's over the hotter side of the fire.
 If your fire is still burning very hot, you'll want to cook around the middle of the grill rather than all the way over to the other side.
 Keep a close eye on the chicken at this stage.
-A few black spots are good—desirable actually—but there should still be plenty of deeply burnished, crisp skin showing.
+A few black spots are good—desirable, actually—but there should still be plenty of deeply burnished, crisp skin showing.

-Once cooked, it's best to let the chicken rest for a few moments.
-Like a steak, resting will have a direct impact on the amount of juice a cooked chicken retains once you cut into it and start eating.
+Once it's cooked, it's best to let the chicken rest for a few moments.
+As with a steak, resting will directly affect the amount of juice a cooked chicken retains once you cut into it and start eating.

-Final benefit when dealing with spatchcocked birds: They are much easier to carve.
-Just split the legs off the breasts, separate the drumstick from the thigh, and split the beast in half crosswise.
+The final benefit of dealing with spatchcocked birds: They are much easier to carve.
+Just split the legs off the breasts, separate the drumsticks from the thighs, and split the breasts in half crosswise.

 The chicken is great on its own (and best eaten utensil-free), but it's even better with a good sauce.
 I always have a large batch of this sweet chili sauce in a container in my fridge.
 Unlike the jarred stuff, it has some real heat to it from fresh chilies, along with the fresh aroma of lime juice and the savory background of fish sauce.

 I did say that this is best eaten with your fingers, right?